 Coal mining in surface mine.
 Miner looking on the huge excavator.

-Insurance Giants Deeply Involved in Underwriting U.S. Coal, Undermining Public Net-Zero Commitments
+Insurance Giants Deeply Involved in Underwriting U.S. Coal, Undermining Public Net Zero Commitments

 Washington, D.C., 28 September 2023 – New Report shows AIG, Liberty Mutual, Lloyd’s of London, Swiss Re, and Zurich insure at least 41% of U.S. coal output, sometimes violating internal policies aimed at slowing climate change.
 Global insurance giants continue to underwrite U.S. coal production at alarming rates.
 While more and more insurance companies are …